The vein which brings oxygenated blood to the heart from the lungs:

 This process is known as blood transfusion.
 The following precautions are to be observed for blood transfusion:

-1. Checking the compatibility of the donor's blood group with that of the recipient.
+- The compatibility of the donor's blood group with that of the recipient must be checked.

 Given alongside is a diagram of the human heart showing its internal structure.
 Label the parts marked 1 to 6, and answer the following questions.